ColinPollard/ColinPollard.github.io/_portfolio/SmartHelmet.md

 ---

+**CE Hardware Prototype**

+The computer engineering portion of this project is focused on the microcontroller development and integration with the existing sensor hardware.
+The initial prototype will consist of integrating an existing MCU with a development ADC board.
+This analog to digital converter will be interfaced with the hardware shown in EE Milestone 3, and functionality of the sensor suite can be demonstrated using an embedded system.

+---

 **Next Steps & Timetable**

-- February to March '21: Assemble and test embedded sensor test bed
+- ~~February to March '21: Assemble and test embedded sensor test bed~~
 - April to May '21: Evaluate accuracy of embedded system, estimate forces using FEA in real time
 - Summer '21: Design final hardware with MCU system in bladder